Bleuje/interactive-physarum/README.md

 ▶️ [**Demo video on YouTube**](https://www.youtube.com/watch?v=4hLtjlaVzsk) ✨

-### How to compile

-[ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (it seems that you should use my fork because of a fix, or maybe just to have same version as me).
-I'm only testing on Linux, and I bet that if there's a problem on other platforms it would be because of this gamepad code.
-Maybe a version with keyboard interaction should be done to have this project without dependency on this addon.

 ### Some context to understand the technique

 The simulation algorithm is a more advanced version of the physarum simulation algorithm described by Jeff Jones in [this paper](https://uwe-repository.worktribe.com/output/980579/characteristics-of-pattern-formation-and-evolution-in-approximations-of-physarum-transport-networks).